About US

 Our History

-At a meeting convened by the Scotch Plains-Fanwood Ministerium, and led by a representative from the U.S. Justice Department, a group of approximately 20 members of the SPF community engaged in small-group discussions about our individual backgrounds and personal feelings about race.
-Following a brief discussion of the entire group, it was decided that the discussion should continue.
+SJM was formed in 2009, when an offensive and potentially inflammatory flyer was distributed on the lawns and driveways of residents of Scotch Plains and Fanwood.
+An effort was made to bring the community together to ensure the seeds of hate would not find fertile soil here.
+At a meeting convened by the Scotch Plains-Fanwood Ministerium, and led by a representative from the U.S. Department of Justice, a group of approximately 20 members of the community engaged in small-group discussions about our individual backgrounds and personal feelings about race.
+Following a brief discussion with the entire group, it was decided that the discussion should continue.

-Throughout 2010, a core group met and planned the future of the committee, The committee decided to be organized as Social Justice Matters.
-The Social Justice Matters Steering Committee received training by The Beyond Diversity Resource Center (BDRC) to equip them with techniques for facilitating discussions about race.
+Throughout 2010, a core group continued to meet and plan for the future.
+The committee decided to be organized as Social Justice Matters.
+The Social Justice Matters steering committee received training by The Beyond Diversity Resource Center to equip them with techniques for facilitating discussions about race.
+SJM continued to meet regularly between 2011 and 2015, as a small and committed group of local residents.

 Our Current Focus